How long will I need to rest?

 When can we be back to work?

 Most jobs can be safely resumed within a week to 10 days’ time.
 Those who have a complete desk or office work, less travel to go to work can even resume work in a couple of days after surgery.
 Those having moderately strenuous activity at work like prolonged standing or operating machines or who need significant travel for work can resume work after a week of surgery.
-Those having more strenuous jobs like working in farms or carpentry or need to lift weight as part of their job would need to delay these activities for a longer period of time.
+Those having more strenuous jobs like working in farms or carpentry or need to lift the weight as part of their job would need to delay these activities for a longer period of time.
 They may choose to resume work early by starting less strenuous work for an initial couple of months.
 And then resume their routine work.
 Again patients who have undergone laparoscopic surgery for an Inguinal hernia or a small umbilical hernia can take more liberty in resuming more strenuous activity early.
-On the other hand, those who have surgery for an incisional hernia, recurrent hernia or very large hernia should be more cautious in resuming strenuous activities.
+On the other hand, those who have surgery for an incisional hernia, recurrent hernia, or very large hernia should be more cautious in resuming strenuous activities.

 When can I drive a car or a bike?
 Can I travel by auto?

 Driving a car is not much of a problem and can be done within a few days of surgery as long as you are comfortable.
 Though, you should make sure you are driving safely, avoiding even minor accidents and jerks.
 Having said that, it is very necessary to understand that you should drive only if you are absolutely comfortable, and should not lead to an accident due to your pain or discomfort.
 Again those having very complex hernia surgery should exercise more caution.
-Also, very long drive should be avoided as much as possible.
+Also, a very long drive should be avoided as much as possible.

 Regarding driving a bike, more caution is needed.
 Those who have undergone a laparoscopic Inguinal hernia surgery can drive a two-wheeler in a week’s time if totally pain-free.
 Again, utmost caution regarding accidents and jerks are needed.
 All other types of hernia surgery patients should avoid driving a motorcycle for about a month.
 Although, traveling as a co-passenger with someone driving a motorbike can be done with due care.
 Traveling in an auto can be done with care to avoid accidents and jerks.
 Train or bus travels or a car journey can be safely done within a few days.
 The same applies to a short flight journey.